Mental health and the NDIS

 The most common mental health conditions include:

-Schizophrenia – An illness that disrupts the function of the human mind causing intense episodes of psychosis, delusions, hallucinations and often, longer periods of reduced expression, motivation and functioning.
+Schizophrenia: an illness that disrupts the function of the human mind, causing intense episodes of psychosis, delusions, hallucinations and often, longer periods of reduced expression, motivation and functioning.

-Obsessive compulsive disorder (OCD) – An anxiety disorder causing obsessive, recurring and unhealthy patterns of behaviour that can directly affect daily functioning.
+Obsessive compulsive disorder (OCD): an anxiety disorder causing obsessive, recurring and unhealthy patterns of behaviour that can directly affect daily functioning.
 Severe OCD can result in children not attending school and adults becoming housebound.

-Post traumatic stress disorder (PTSD) – A disorder causing a particular set of reactions, that develops in people who have experienced a traumatic event that threatened their safety or life.
+Post traumatic stress disorder (PTSD): a disorder causing a particular set of reactions, that develops in people who have experienced a traumatic event that threatened their safety or life.
 Someone with PTSD may experience feelings of intense fear and helplessness.

-Depression – A serious emotional condition affecting health and wellbeing.
+Depression: a serious emotional condition affecting health and well-being.
 It usually results from a combination of recent events and other long-term personal factors such as family history, drug and alcohol use, personality and serious mental illness.
 People with depression may need medication and regular psychological assessments to manage their condition.

 NDIS funding and psychological disabilities